 If you receive a Federal Pell Grant and your aid disburses before classes begin, we will confirm your enrollment again on the first day of classes to make sure you began each of the classes.
 We will also review everyone's enrollment on the tenth day of classes each semester.
-This is the Census Date.
+This is the Census Date and Pell Recalculation Date.
 This is the last day to add or drop classes without any notation on your transcript.
 It is also the last day to withdraw and receive a full tuition refund.
-We will use the number of credits you are enrolled in at the end of the tenth day of classes as your attempted credits with regard to making Satisfactory Academic Progress.
+We will use the number of credits you are enrolled in at the end of the tenth day of classes as your attempted credits with regard to making Satisfactory Academic Progress even if you later drop credits.